Are Dreadlocks Dirty? The Truth About Synthetic Dreadlock Hygiene

 This means cleanliness depends mostly on your scalp care routine, not the dreadlock material itself.

-If you’re new to synthetic styles and want to understand safe wear duration, read our guide on how long synthetic dreadlocks last.
+If you’re new to synthetic styles and want to understand safe wear duration, installation basics, and what to expect from your first set, read First Time Installing Synthetic Dread Extensions.

 Are Synthetic Dreadlocks Hygienic?